-This fee includes prenatal visits to your home every 4 weeks until 30 weeks and then every other week until your estimated due date.
+This fee includes prenatal visits to every 4 weeks until 32 weeks and then every other week until your estimated due date.
 I will see you weekly if there are complications being monitored that require physical observations or if you go past your estimated due date.
-Prenatal appointments are generally scheduled at the following weeks: 10, 14, 18, 22, 26, 30, 32, 34, 36, 38, 40.
+Prenatal appointments are generally scheduled at the following weeks: 12, 16, 20, 24, 28, 32, 34, 36, 38, 40.

 I attend your birth with an assistant/apprentice who carries current certification in Neonatal Resuscitation Training at no additional charge to you.
 (I pay her fee.)

 Postpartum visits and support are given through the 8th week of life.
 Postpartum visits are scheduled at 24-48 hours, 1 week and 2 weeks after the birth.
 I also offer a final visit around 6-8 weeks.
 I believe that moms and babies should stay home for 2 weeks and therefore provide 2 weeks of in-home postpartum care.

 Sterile birth kit supplies.